RGM

 • Many CPG brands are supplementing syndicated data with their own retailer-specific data feeds, digital shelf analytics tools, and first-party consumer data to get a complete picture of pricing dynamics in today's market.

-IV.
-Conclusion: Pricing as a Strategic Asset
+Pricing as a Strategic Asset

 In the past, pricing was a fixed and predictable aspect of business.
 Today, it is a fluid and strategic asset.
 The convergence of dynamic and personalized pricing models with new in-store technologies is forcing retailers and consumer goods companies to rethink their entire approach to trade promotions.
 By embracing a data-driven mindset and investing in modern pricing and TPM technology, companies can navigate this new landscape, turning a potential chaos of real-time prices into a powerful driver of profitability and a more relevant customer experience.